Exquisite Meenakshi Amman Temple

 According to ancient legend, the goddess Meenakshi had eyes in the form of fish and was undefeated in battle.

-In 1310, this delightful church was almost completely destroyed, as the conquered the land Muslims did the same with almost all the temples of other religions.
-However, towards the end of the XIV century it was completely restored when the Hindu kings were again able to regain the throne.
+In 1310, Muslims almost completely destroyed this delightful church, when conquered the land, the same they did with almost all the temples of other religions.
+However, towards the end of the XIV century regaining the throne Hindu kings completely restored it.

-Because of its special status, and the convenient location, the organizers of city festivals and festivals like this temple.
+Because of its special status, and the convenient location of the Temple, here take place city festivals.

 Since this place is very important for pilgrims, thousands of people visit it every day.

-The temple of Parvati has a cabin – a place where a woman can step, but entering of man is strictly forbidden.
+The temple of Parvati has a cabin – a place where a woman can step, but entering of man is strictly prohibited.

 All the sculptures that you can see here, tinted and carefully restored every 12 years.